Connecting the world and beyond

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Registration procedure for a new ITU-T E.118 IIN
+Notification procedure for a new ITU-T E.118 IIN (and INoS in case with sub-assignment)

-The registration form can be downloaded at the link below:
+The notification form can be downloaded at the link below:

 http://www.itu.int/oth/T0206000007

-The Applicant must complete and sign part A of the registration form.
+The Applicant must complete and sign part A of the notification form.

-The national Telecommunication Administration (or duly authorized coordinating organization) must complete and sign Part B of the registration form.
+The Administration (or duly authorized coordinating organization) must complete and sign Part B of the notification form.

-It is only after approval by the national Administration that the registration form should be sent to ITU, TSB/OBNA, with evidence of payment of fee.
+It is only after approval by the Administration that the notification form should be sent to ITU, TSB.

-Specific fields of the form that may require careful consideration by the Applicant are:
+Specific fields of the form that may require careful consideration by the Applicant include the following:

-- Concerning the role of the principal contact person in organization, there is no requirement in Recommendation ITU-T E.118.
-However the contact will be published in ITU Operational Bulletin which is publicly accessible and registered in ITU.
-So the contact could possibly receive queries related to registered IIN.
+Concerning the role of the principal contact person in the organization, there is no requirement in Recommendation ITU-T E.118.
+However the contact details will be published in the ITU Operational Bulletin, which is publicly accessible, and registered with ITU.
+So the contact could possibly receive queries related to notified IIN (and INoS in case with sub-assignment).

 For any further information or support, contact ITU, TSB/OBNA at tsbtson@itu.int